HdC-87/TM1637-node-js/README.md

 So, before using this class, it is necessary to install pigpio. https://www.npmjs.com/package/pi-gpio

-You have several examples of use for this class :
+You have several examples to use this class :
 - display a decimal number
 - display hex number
 - display and scroll text (some letters are not available)